lf-lang/rfcs/rfcs/0011-reusable-reactors-folder.md

 ├── root
 │   ├── bin/
 │   ├── include/
-│   ├── lib/ # Directory for storing reusable reactors
-│   │   ├── Input.lf # Ex: reactor capturing external inputs (e.g., Microphone, Camera)
-│   │   └── ComputerVision.lf # Ex: reactor performing computer vision tasks (e.g., object detection, face recognition)
 │   ├── src/
+│   │  ├── lib/ # Directory for storing reusable reactors
+│   │  │   ├── Input.lf # Ex: reactor capturing external inputs (e.g., Microphone, Camera)
+│   │  │   └── ComputerVision.lf # Ex: reactor performing computer vision tasks (e.g., object detection, face recognition)
 │   ├── src-gen/
 │   ├── fed-gen/ # Only for federated programs (instead of src-gen) │   └── Lingo.toml # Configuration file for Lingo Package Manager
 ```
-The `lib/` directory is intended to store only reusable reactors, allowing them to be shared across multiple projects and reducing the need for reimplementation.
-The `src/` folder, on the other hand, is for executable programs that might use reactors defined in the `lib/` folder to develop a program.
-Generally, `src/` should contain only files that the developer compiles and executes.
+The `lib/` directory within the `src/` folder is designated for reusable reactors, making them shareable across multiple projects and minimizing the need for reimplementation.
+In contrast, the rest of the `src/` folder is reserved for executable programs that may utilize reactors from the `src/lib/` directory during development.
 Note that the content of directories such as `src-gen`, `fed-gen`, and `include` are outside the scope of this RFC.

 This structured approach promotes efficient code reuse, simplifies integration of external resources, and fosters collaborative development practices within the LF community.

 ### Supporting reactors
 [supporting-reactors]: #supporting-reactors

-According to this proposal, the `lib/` directory is designated for reusable reactors, while the `src/` directory is reserved for executable programs.
+According to this proposal, the `src/lib/` directory is designated for reusable reactors, while the rest of `src/` directory is reserved for executable programs.
 In some projects, there may be reactors that are used internally by a library but are not intended to be exposed to its users.
-These can be considered "supporting reactors."
-To clearly mark such reactors as internal and not for public use, we propose using a `private/` directory within the `lib/` folder.
-This directory can exist at any level of hierarchy within `lib/` and signifies that its contents are private and should not be exposed to users.
+These can be considered "supporting reactors".
+Currently, the Lingua Franca language lacks of visibility concept, so there's no clear way to designate certain reactors as internal and not intended for public use at language level.
+To address this, we propose adopting a convention of using a `private/` directory within the `lib/` folder.
+This directory can be placed at any level within `lib/`, indicating that its contents are private and should not be exposed to users.
+It's important to note that this is purely a suggested convention, not something to be enforced at the language or compiler level.

 For example: